garethtdavies/zqw-docs/docs/android.md

 ### How can I safely connect over the internet without using the wormhole service?

 You'll need to install a VPN on your home network, so you can VPN into your network from 4G/LTE networks, and then connect directly to your node.
-For example you can use a service such as [Pi VPN](https://www.pivpn.io/).
+For example, you can use a service such as [Pi VPN](https://www.pivpn.io/).

 ## Currently known limitations